wing5wong/artisan-whs-static/source/_announcements/2019-11-07_ncea-examinations-begin.md

 StudyTime has launched [NCEA Exam Resource Hub](https://studytime.co.nz/hub/) which has a range of tools that aim to help students sitting NCEA Exams.

-**All the very best to all of our Senior students sitting NCEA exams.**
+**All the very best to all of our Senior students sitting their NCEA exams.**

 **GOOD LUCK!**   👍